 5G promises to bring the reliability, latency, scalability, security and ubiquitous mobility that would be needed for several mission-critical services in the IoT space and beyond.

 Moreover, 5G promises to offer a new infrastructure and design with inherent capabilities that already offer several new services.
-And, last but not least, it promises to do so at a low costs, with high agility and at low energy consumption (with 5G new types of devices will come that are suited for low-power applications).
+And, last but not least, it promises to do so at a low costs, with high agility and at low energy consumption (with 5G new types of devices will come that are suited for low-power applications), making it a key component of the communications and connectivity layer of the IoT technology stack.
 It almost sounds too good to be true.

 5G and IoT – industrial IoT and edgeless computing